-The proposed program in Biophysics aligns with Towson University's 2020-2030 Strategic Plan.
+The proposed program in Interdisciplinary Physics aligns with Towson University's 2020-2030 Strategic Plan.
 Specifically, the program will:

-- Educate with an "innovative student-centered curriculum emphasizing engaged learning, in-demand academic programs, and new approaches to instruction and learning." - Innovate through research experiences with TU faculty, who are "leaders in scholarship and creative activities." - Engage by "extending the talents of our students, faculty and staff beyond our campus boundaries" with experiential learning. - Support students' intellectual growth with a "campus experience that reflects the educational values of Towson University and produces graduates prepared for careers or advanced education."
+- Educate with an "innovative student-centered curriculum emphasizing engaged learning, in-demand academic programs, and new approaches to instruction and learning." - Innovate through research experiences with TU faculty, who are "leaders in scholarship and creative activities" or through creative approaches to technical entrepreneurship. - Engage by "extending the talents of our students, faculty and staff beyond our campus boundaries" with entrepreneurship and experiential learning. - Support students' intellectual growth with a "campus experience that reflects the educational values of Towson University and produces graduates prepared for careers or advanced education."